-File this under "empirical proof that mothers are real-life superheroes."
-Olympic sprinter Allyson Felix just broke a record held by none other than Usain Bolt...and is if that weren't enough, consider this: She did it at just 10 months postpartum.
+File this under “empirical proof that mothers are real-life superheroes.”
+In 2019 Olympic sprinter Allyson Felix broke a record held by none other than Usain Bolt…and is if that weren’t enough, consider this: She did it at just 10 months postpartum.

-Allyson, a US national sprinter, just won her 12th gold medal at the World Championships on Sunday.
-As of this win, Allyson now holds the record for most gold medals at the track and field world championships, according to CNN.
+Allyson, a US national sprinter, won her 12th gold medal at the World Championships in the fall.
+That win made Allyson the record for most gold medals at the track and field world championships, according to CNN.

 She broke a world record less than a year after the NICU was her world.

 And as 2019 comes to a close her story data from Buzzsumo shows that this mother’s story was one of the most viral sports stories of the year.